Camelpox

-Camelpox is a disease of camels caused by the camelpox virus (CMPV) of the family Poxviridae, subfamily Chordopoxvirinae, and the genus Orthopoxvirus.
+Camelpox is a disease of camels caused by Camelpox virus (CMPV) of the family Poxviridae, subfamily Chordopoxvirinae, and the genus Orthopoxvirus.
 It causes skin lesions and a generalized infection.
 Approximately 25% of young camels that become infected will die from the disease, while infection in older camels is generally more mild.
 Although rare, the infection may spread to the hands of those that work closely with camels.

 Cause

 The camelpox virus that causes camelpox is an orthopoxvirus that is very closely related to the variola virus that causes smallpox.
 It is a large, brick-shaped, enveloped virus that ranges in size from 265–295 nm.
 The viral genetic material is contained in a linear double-stranded DNA consisting of 202,182 tightly packed base pairs.
 The DNA is encased in the viral core.
 Two lateral bodies are found outside the viral core, and are believed to hold the enzymes required for viral reproduction.

 The camelpox virus most often affects members of family Camelidae.
 However, recent studies show that the disease can be transmitted to both humans and arthropods.